 Links are app actions that reroute users from Pipedrive to an external page hosted by your app to complete an action.
 It allows users to use and send the data from their Pipedrive accounts to your app.
 In this way, the data will gain value as it is displayed in context with the functionality of your app.

-App actions can be added to the actions menu shown in the upper right area of the Details view and the List view.
+App actions can be added to the actions menu shown in the upper right area of the Detail view and the List view.
 App actions in List view will appear when an item(s) is selected.
 Link actions are visible when the user clicks on the three-dot actions menu in detail and list views.

 If the user hasn't selected any items in the List view, the app actions aren't available.

 When a user selects an app action from the menu, a new browser tab will be opened.
 Next, in the same browser tab, the user will be redirected to an app's page if the user has an active app installation status.
 The redirection will be done to a URL that consists of the app's URL, which is supplied by the app owner in the Marketplace Manager, as well as parameters that Pipedrive adds relating to the selected item(s).
 The added parameters enable the app to make requests to Pipedrive's API and fetch data to allow the user to complete an app action.

 Note that because the items selected by a user will directly relate back to the URL, you can run into a situation where several hundreds of items will be populated directly to the URL.
 In these scenarios, please be ready to encounter URL length limitation errors.

 The new tab opened right after the user clicks the action has the following URL structure.
 The

 :actionId parameter in the URL is the unique identifier of the app action that Pipedrive will replace with a value.

 These are the parameters that are added to the URLs: